bradjacobs/excel-to-csv/README.md

 * Put a more legitimate project version in the pom.xml
 * Consider making a 'release version' or something that can be referenced via maven dependency
 * Integrate a real logger into the code.
+* Research better handling for cells that show a "data bar or other custom formatting". (see comment in previous section)
 * Add more JavaDocs
 * More Unittest cleanup